-The Resilient Kids, Resilient Women demonstration program was rolled out in July 2017 in partnership with EACH, Australian Childhood Foundation and Uniting Wesley.
+The Pathways to Resilience program first began as the Resilient Kids, Resilient Women demonstration program in July 2017 in partnership with EACH, Australian Childhood Foundation and Uniting Wesley.
 The aim of the program is to provide therapeutic trauma-informed interventions for family violence survivors, both adults and children, to aid recovery and healing.
 The project aims to streamline and strengthen access to specialists services and includes:

 Therapeutic Panning and Assessment for children and adults;